Energy Star Program For Homes And Appliances Is On Trump's Chopping Block

 I am really sure that most regulations and such start out with the best of intentions.
 But what I do know is that every time an edge case comes along, those regulations get expanded, to the point of ridiculousness.
 After all, we have to shut down that

 Make it self sustaining?
-(Score:1)
+(Score:2, Insightful)

 Why don't they spin energy star off into a non-profit.
 It can be self supported with "membership" from appliance manufacturers.